dankamongmen/notcurses/doc/man/man3/notcurses_tabbed.3.md

 failed to be created.
 This destroys the **ncplane** given to it even if it fails.

-**nctabbed_selected** and **nctabbed_leftmost** return the selected and leftmost tabs, accordingly. (if any)
+**nctabbed_selected** and **nctabbed_leftmost** return the selected and leftmost tabs, respectively. (if any)

 **nctab_name** returns the tab's name.
 This is not a copy, and it should not be stored, since it is freed when the tab's name is changed or the tab is deleted.